elijahr/nim-ci/README.md

 ## Configuration

-For most projects `nim-ci.sh` shouldn't need any configuration; just install it, enable GitHub Actions/Travis-CI for your repo, and start pushing.
+For most projects `nim-ci.sh` shouldn't need any configuration; just install it, enable GitHub Actions/Travis CI for your repo, and start pushing.
 CI will build the project and run the test suite for any branch or pull request, using the following matrix:

 * Platforms: `linux_amd64`, `macosx_amd64`, `windows_amd64`, `linux_arm64`, `linux_powerpc64el`
 * Nim: `0.20.2`, `1.0.8`, `1.2.6`, `devel`

-If your project produces executables, pushing a git tag will cause `nim-ci` to create and upload zipballs to GitHub for `linux_amd64`, `macosx_amd64`, `windows_amd64`, `linux_arm64`, and `linux_powerpc64el`.
+If your project produces binaries (`NIM_PROJECT_TYPE` of `hybrid` or `binary`), pushing a git tag will cause `nim-ci` to create and upload zipballs to GitHub for `linux_amd64`, `macosx_amd64`, `windows_amd64`, `linux_arm64`, and `linux_powerpc64el`.
 Some configuration is possible through environment variables, see below:

 ### Configurable environment variables

-These environment variables can be customized in your GitHub/Travis config.
+These environment variables can be set in your GitHub/Travis config and will be used by `nim-ci.sh`.
 If using another CI, set these values prior to running `source nim-ci.sh`:

 #### `NIM_CI_VERSION`

-The version of `nim-ci` to use.
+The version of `nim-ci.sh` to use.
 Defaults to `devel`.
-If the requested version of `nim-ci` is not the currently installed version of `nim-ci`, the requested version will be fetched and sourced instead of the installed version.
+If the requested version of `nim-ci.sh` is not the currently installed version of `nim-ci.sh`, the requested version will be fetched and sourced instead of the installed version.

 #### `NIM_VERSION`